We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Ladle the grits into a serving bowl.
 Spoon the shrimp on top and serve warm.
 Top with fresh herbs like scallions or parsley and serve alongside vegetables, such as zucchini for an even healthier meal.

-Summary There are many simple ways to make grits healthier.
+There are many simple ways to make grits part of a more nutritious meal.
 Try following the tips above or use one of the healthy recipes provided.

-Grits are a staple Southern American dish made from ground, dried corn and particularly rich in iron and B vitamins.
+Grits are a staple dish in the American South, made from ground, dried corn and particularly rich in iron and B vitamins.

 Stone-ground varieties are more nutritious, as they undergo less processing than quick, regular, or instant types.